 7 Types of Designs That Will Improve Your Content Marketing

-Design is an essential part of an effective content marketing strategy, so here are the types of designs that will take your content to the next level.
+Design is an essential part of an effective content marketing strategy, so the types of designs will take your content to the next level.

-As a student of playwriting, I learned it’s always better to show, not tell.
-Well, although written content is necessary for helping your site rank high in search engines, audiences are much more likely to respond to pieces of content that also use visuals.
+As a playwriting student, I learned it’s always better to show, not tell.
+Well, although written content is necessary for helping your site rank high in search engines, audiences are much more likely to respond to content that also use visuals.

 Here are a few eye-opening stats: